Senior Vice President of Sales, Asia-Pacific and India

-Tata Group, one of India’s largest conglomorates with a presence in Greater Seattle, has already announced plans to benefit from this new economic agenda by highlighting new areas of growth including defense and aerospace, finance and infrastructure.
+Tata Group, a major conglomorate in India has already announced plans to benefit from this economic agenda by highlighting new areas of growth including defense and aerospace.

-All of this matters for businesses in Washington state, which exported over $2.2 billion in goods to India in 2013.
-How might new leadership in the country impact the Indian consumer market as well as key industries such as aerospace and aviation, engineering and financial services?
+All of this matters for businesses in Washington state, which counts India as its 10th largest export customer.
+How might new leadership in the country impact the Indian consumer market as well as the aviation and aerospace industry?

 Dinesh Keskar is senior vice president, Asia-Pacific & India Sales for Boeing Commercial Airplanes, a position he assumed in February, 2012.
 He is responsible for the Boeing business relationships with airline customers in Asia Pacific & India and for sale of commercial airplanes to customers in those regions.